Harms of Gender Exclusivity and Challenges in Non-Binary Representation in Language Technologies: Data and Technical Challenges

-\paragraph{\textbf{Representational erasure in BERT.}} Pronouns like $he$ or $she$ are part of the word-piece embedding vocabulary that composes the input layer in BERT.
+\paragraph{\textbf{Representational erasure in BERT.}} \footnote{Code and supporting datasets can be found at https://github.com/uclanlp/harms-challenges-non-binary-representation-NLP} Pronouns like $he$ or $she$ are part of the word-piece embedding vocabulary that composes the input layer in BERT.
 However, similar length neo-pronouns $xe$ or $ze$ are deemed as out of vocabulary by BERT, indicating infrequent occurrences of each word and a relatively poor embedding.